AhoyISki/duat/crates/duat-match-pairs/README.md

 ## Installation

-This [`Plugin`][__link1] is added on the config crate by default, there is no need to install it.
-However, if you have uninstalled it and need to reinstall, you can do the following:
+This is a default plugin, but you can add it manually in order to configure it:

 ```bash
 cargo add duat-match-pairs@"*" --rename match-pairs